-NKU provides Dual Credit to Dixie, Heights, Simon Kenton, Scott, and Ignite through their School Based Scholars Program.
+NKU provides Dual Credit to Ignite Institute scholars through their School Based Scholars Program.
 The primary purposes of a Dual Credit Program are to increase the educational options and opportunities for high school scholars and increase the overall quality of instruction and learning available through secondary schools.
 Dual Credit Programs allow students to earn credit at the secondary and postsecondary levels simultaneously.
 This MOU with NKU seeks to establish a framework that facilitates proper and effective implementation of Dual Credit Programs at district and building levels.